hynekcer/django-salesforce/README.rst

 and some raw() queries.
 (All fixed in a development repository, waiting for review, consensus etc.)

-Pre-2.7.9 Python versions don't have the required TLS 1.1+ support required by Salesforce.
-PyPy versions compatible with supported Python versions are also supported.
+Pre-2.7.9 Python versions don't support the protocol TLS 1.1+ required by Salesforce.
+New PyPy versions compatible with TLS 1.1+ are supported also.

 Quick Start
 -----------